GerHobbelt/mocha/Readme.md

 [Mocha](https://github.com/visionmedia/mocha) is a simple, flexible, fun JavaScript test framework for node.js and the browser.
 It is awesome and everyone should use it.

-Mocha-breve is a fork of mocha that will be owned by a team rather than one person, and thus avoid the scaling problem of have only one owner who does everything.
-I intend for this project to produce fixes and enhancements that can be merged into back mocha as time permits.
+Mocha-breve is a fork of mocha that will be owned by a team rather than one person, and thus avoid the scaling problem of having only one owner who does everything.
+I intend for this project to produce fixes and enhancements that can be merged back into mocha as time permits.

 If I'm the only one who thinks this is a good idea, the project will fizzle and die, so be it.
 If not, other people will contribute and maybe a few will be willing to share the load for reviewing and approving changes.

 ## Documentation